LateButSteady/Django_markdown/README.md

 2. Move to the directory

 3. Activate virtualenv you are using<br>
-    - Note that repository used python 3.9 (Later than 3.6 is recommended)
+    - Note that repository used python 3.9 (Later version than 3.6 is recommended)

 4. Install packages using requirements.txt<br>
     ```